 Here's what the media don't tell us about the experiment.
 Subjects were made to believe that they were helping investigators study the relation between learning and punishment.
 Authority figures told the subject to administer electrical shocks of increasing voltages to learners when they answered a question wrongly.
 The authority also told subjects that, "Although the shocks can be extremely painful, they cause no permanent tissue damage."
-(Note that the U.S. News & World Report article misleadingly claims, "students administered shocks that would have been lethal in real life.")
+(Note that the U.S. News & World Report article misleadingly claims, "students administered shocks that would have been lethal in real life" and thereby falsely implied that the students believed that the shocks could be lethal.)
 Many subjects did indeed administer the shocks, even when the learners (actors, actually) appeared to evince pain.
 The experiment involved varying many factors to pinpoint exactly what influences people's obedience or lack of obedience to authority.

 What the study actually demonstrated, in Milgram's own words, was that